Excellent

 Valuation Report

-We prepare your official RICS Red Book valuation report, addressed to the Help to Buy Wales Administrator.
-This typically takes 3-5 working days from the inspection.
-The report includes all necessary certification and provides a clear market value based on comparable evidence.
+We then produce your official RICS Red Book valuation report, addressed to the Help to Buy Wales Administrator.
+This usually takes 3-5 working days from the inspection.
+It includes the necessary certification and gives a clear market value backed by comparable evidence.

 4